Keeping in Touch in France

 Landline telephones in France

 With the rise in popularity and accessibility of mobile phones over the last few decades, landline usage has been on the decline.
 However, they have begun to grow in popularity again now that major telecoms companies offer media boxes which combine internet, cable and landline services.

 To garner even more interest, providers have widened the spectrum of free landline calls abroad.
 All four major French telecoms companies (Orange, SFR, Bouygues and Free) offer packages with free landline-to-landline calls around France and the entire EU.
 These packages vary, with some including the US and Canada and others focusing more on the Middle East or Asian markets.
 These services can be an ideal solution for expats looking for a cost-effective way to talk to friends and family back home.

 Postal services in France

-France's postal service, La Poste, is reliable and surprisingly efficient, especially given that it’s an entirely state-owned organization also offering a full array of banking services.
-But with efficiency comes a price, and though within France it is an affordable service, international delivery (especially of packages) is rather expensive.
+France's postal service, La Poste, is reliable and efficient.
+This may come as a surprise to many expats, as it is an entirely state-owned organisation which also offers a full array of banking services.
+But with this efficiency comes a price and although it is an affordable service within France, international delivery can be expensive.

 English-language media in France

-Satellite television is available with a shared or individual satellite dish, and is less common in the big cities.
+Satellite television is available through shared or individual satellite dishes, and is less common in the big cities.
 Expats purchasing a television in France should be aware that there is a mandatory fee for a television license (redevance audiovisuelle) to be paid annually.

 There are a few English-language newspapers available in France, such as The Connexion, a monthly newspaper run by France's expat community.
 The international edition of the New York Times is also based in France, while The Local is an English-language online news publisher servicing several countries with local editions, including France.